top of page

 The tax credit is 30% of the total system cost, including labor and materials, through the end of 2032.
 This government incentive for solar panels has helped promote growth across the PV industry.

 To calculate the solar tax credit, multiply the total system cost by the credit percentage.
 Thus, a $15,000 solar energy system is eligible for a $4,500 tax credit ($15,000 x .30 = $4,500).
-This lowers the total system cost to $10,500.
+This incentive lowers the total system cost to $10,500.

 State incentive programs vary considerably and are nonexistent in many states.
 In many cases, utility or state rebates are available on a first-come, first-served basis, while funds last.
 In other states, the incentive is in the form of a tax credit, like the federal solar tax credit, except the amount varies by state.
-Some states or utilities may have incentives that are specifically intended for low-income residents.
+Some states or utilities may have incentives specifically intended for low-income residents.

 California Solar Rebates